numbas/editor/docs/accessibility/exam.rst

 Accessibility is an important consideration during the design and development process.
 We regularly test Numbas against a variety of accessibility requirements.

-This statement was first prepared in October 2019 and last updated in August 2023.
+This statement was first prepared in October 2019 and last updated in September 2023.

 .. contents:: Table of Contents
    :depth: 2